lpn-plant/lpntpm-docs/docs/F4PGA_investigation.md

 Here is link to `openFPGALoader`application: [openFPGALoader Github](https://github.com/trabucayre/openFPGALoader)

+## Other programs which will help in the process of designing FPGA circuits

+While the F4PGA toolchain tools are sufficient to develop an FPGA-based digital chip design, there are other programs that make this process easier: HDL simulators and waveform viewing programs.

+We are going to mention two programaac here: the Verilog (and SystemVerilog) language simulator called `Verilator` and waveforms viewer called `GTKWave`

+### `Verilator` Verilog and SystemVerilog simulator

+Verilator is a tool that compiles Verilog and SystemVerilog sources to highly optimized (and optionally multithreaded) cycle-accurate C++ or SystemC code.
+The converted modules can be instantiated and used in a C++ or a SystemC testbench, for verification and/or modelling purposes.

+#### Installation of `Verilator` in Linux OS

+The installation of Verilator can be done using the OS package manager or using Git from the source (install from source is preferred).
+The entire installation process can be performed following this tutorial [Verilator Installation](https://verilator.org/guide/latest/install.html)

+#### Getting started with `Verilator`

+Here is very good tutorial for getting started with `Verilator` [Verilator getting started](https://itsembedded.com/dhd/verilator_1/)

+And her is link to this tool documentation [Verilator User's Guide](https://verilator.org/guide/latest/)

+### `GTKWave` waveforms viewer

+`GTKWave` is application very useful when one want to see waveforms of circuit generated before by simulator.
+The process of instalation of this util is described in process of installation `Verilator` given above.

 ## What next

-If someone would like to have a broader view of the entire toolchain, I recommend reading a very good tutorial [F4PGA open source flow](<https://antmicro.com/blog/2022/09/f4pga-new-build-system-and-cli-tool/>)
+If someone would like to have a broader view of the entire F4PGA toolchain, I recommend reading a very good tutorial [F4PGA open source flow](<https://antmicro.com/blog/2022/09/f4pga-new-build-system-and-cli-tool/>)